 Hotel Okura Tokyo

-The smaller of the two buildings, The Okura Heritage Wing, which will have its own reception, will be a 75-meter, 17-story structure with refreshing views of gardens and greenery on three sides.
-The Wing will be a top-end luxury hotel with a tasteful, classically Japanese atmosphere.
-The beloved Yamazato Japanese restaurant will make its awaited return, as will the renowned Chosho-an tea ceremony room, making the Wing the perfect choice for special gatherings in elegant Japanese settings.
+The smaller of the two buildings, The Okura Heritage Wing, which has its own reception, is a 75-meter, 17-story structure with refreshing views of gardens and greenery on three sides.
+The spacious guest rooms in The Okura Heritage Wing offer generous floor areas of 60m2 with broad 8m widths.
+The Okura Heritage Wing is a top-end luxury hotel with a tasteful, classically Japanese atmosphere.
+The beloved Yamazato Japanese restaurant is making its much-awaited return here, as is the renowned Chosho-an tea ceremony room, making the Okura Heritage Wing the perfect choice for special gatherings in elegant Japanese settings.

-The Okura Museum of Art will also make its second coming on the property.
-Originally established in 1917 as Japan's first privately operated art museum, it will once again attract art lovers from the world over with a celebrated collection that includes some 2,500 works of art, among which are three National Treasures, 13 Important Cultural Properties and 44 Important Art Objects designated by the Japanese government.
-The traditionally themed museum building will be one of the design elements comprising the property's impressive new entrance, The Okura Square, which will also feature a large waterscape that reflects the changing seasons and times of day.
+The Okura Museum of Art, originally established in 1917 as Japan's first privately operated art museum, will once again attract art lovers from the world over with a celebrated collection that includes some 2,500 works of art, among which are three National Treasures, 13 Important Cultural Properties and 44 Important Art Objects designated by the Japanese government.

-In addition, the lobbies of The Okura Heritage Wing and The Okura Prestige Tower, The Okura Square, The Okura Salon, and selected restaurants and bars have been designed by Yoshio Taniguchi, celebrated architect of the redesigned Museum of Modern Art in New York and son of Yoshiro Taniguchi, designer of the Hotel Okura Tokyo's famous lobby, a further nod to the Okura legacy.
+The lobbies of The Okura Prestige Tower have been designed by Yoshio Taniguchi, celebrated architect of the redesigned Museum of Modern Art in New York and son of Yoshiro Taniguchi, designer of the Hotel Okura Tokyo's famous lobby, a further nod to the Okura legacy.